JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 roughly **`50x` speedup** in load times for large trees of binary artifacts.
-While there are some minor improvements for lazy loading of shared libraries and such in the pipeline, we are confident that this work will provide a strong foundation for Julia's binary packaging story for the forseeable future.
+While there are some minor improvements for lazy loading of shared libraries and such in the pipeline, we are confident that this work will provide a strong foundation for Julia's binary packaging story for the foreseeable future.

 ## Downloads & NetworkingOptions